-Hulic promotes the use of renewable energy power generation equipment through proprietary development and ownership, as an alternative main power source for reducing CO2 emissions.
+Hulic promotes the use of renewable energy power generation equipment through proprietary development and ownership, as an alternative main power source for reducing greenhouse gas emissions on renewable energy systems at three investments or more in each year.
+Results in FY2021 were eight.

-Additionally, we are installing renewable energy equipment as supplemental power supplies at our properties, and have set the target for the number of capital investments on renewable energy at three investments or more in each year.
-Results in FY2020 were three.
+Additionally, we are installing various renewable energy systems at our properties, and have set a non-financial target for the number of capital investments in development and reconstruction projects